vatsalkudecha/stream-verse/README.md

 - BugFix: SignUp user displayName and profile picture update
 - BugFix: If the user is not signed in - Redirect to ("/browse") to Login("/") page and if LoggedIn - Redirect to ("/") to ("/browse") page
+- Unsubscribe to the onAuthStateChanged callback when component unmounts
+- Added Constants

 ## Features